MelkoCollective/CDL_2020/Project_4_Ising_Annealer/Business_Application.md

 ## Step 1: Explain the technical problem you solved in this exercise

-Example: Finding a global minimum in settings where a classical approach may not be able to do so.
+Simulated annealing is a probabilistic approach to determine the global minimum within large search spaces.

 ## Step 2: Explain or provide examples of the types of real-world problems this solution can solve